matrix-org/matrix-spec/content/client-server-api/_index.md

 may allow the use of non-expiring access tokens, or may expire access tokens anyways and rely on soft logout behaviour on clients that don't support refreshing.

+With the OAuth 2.0 API, refreshing access tokens is done with the [refresh token grant type](#refresh-token-grant-type).
+Support for refreshing access tokens is mandatory with this API.

 ### Soft logout